marcobonici/marcobonici.github.io/blog/fisher-plot.md

 \toc

 ## Fisher Matrix
-The Fisher Matrix is a statistical tool that can be used to make _forecasts_, i.e. to predict the sensitivity of an experiment to a set of parameters.
-This can be done before having the actual data, in order to make _experiment design_.
+The Fisher Matrix is a statistical tool that can be used to make _forecasts_, in order to make _experiment design_.

+You have an experiment that is going to collect some data $\boldsymbol{D}$ and you want to understand how precisely you are going to measure some parameters $\boldsymbol{\theta}$.
+Maybe you don't have yet collected data, started your experiment or even obtained the money to _build_ the experiment.How much precision will you gain by buying a finer piece of equipment?
+Is it worth it?
+Making a Fisher forecast can help you answer this question.

-In order to compute the Fisher matrix, we just need to know our model and the measurement uncertainties.
-Put in another way, we just need to write down a log likelihood $\log L$ and compute its Hessian matrix:[^fisher]
+In order to compute the Fisher matrix, you just need to know the likelihood of your data given the model parameters, $L(\boldsymbol{D}|\boldsymbol{\theta})$, and compute minus the Hassian matrix of the log likelihood, $\log L$:[^fisher][^computation]
 \begin{equation}
 \boldsymbol{F}_{i j} \equiv-\left\langle\frac{\partial^{2} \log L}{\partial \theta_{i} \partial \theta_{j}}\right\rangle.
 \label{eq:fisher}